 Ebooks can be are broken into smaller pieces to enable readability, whereas whitepapers provide a linear, deep read.
 This is why ebooks are more visual-heavy with pictures and graphs, as compared to whitepapers that are text-heavy.
 At Deepworkz, we see a trend of design-led ebook that provides information in an easy-to-digest format even though it is part of a long-form content piece.

 How long should it be, and what all should it contain?

 A good ebook should be at least 3000-3500 words.
 This ensures it has enough content to be valuable and light to be easily comprehended.
 Furthermore, as it is divided into various sections, it has the potential to be used as shorter blogs as well.

 However, an ebook can be shorter or longer as well.
 For example, an ebook of 1500 words is perfectly acceptable as long as it answers all questions your customers may have.
-At Deepworkz, the longest ebook that we have drafted and designed was more than 7000 words.
+At Deepworkz content marketing agency, the longest ebook that we have drafted and designed was more than 7000 words.
 So, word count totally depends on the scope of the ebook and what you want to achieve with it.

 An ebook should have a strong introduction that clearly tells the reader what the ebook has in store and compels them to flip further.
 In addition, it should have well-defined subsections because they help the reader easily move between the sections or straightaway go to the section that interests them.

 An ebook also needs to have functional headings so readers know exactly what to expect.
 Further, it needs to have visuals such as pictures, illustrations and graphs that appealingly break the content, as well as add to the content value.
 Lastly, it should highlight key takeaways, recommendations and a clear call to action.

 How can we help you in creating an ebook that converts?